-Jayant Parab, a 16-year-old ,10th standard student, makes computers from e-waste.
+Jayant Parab, a 16-year-old ,10th standard student makes computers from e-waste.
 He aims to provide computers to every household as well as solve the rising e-waste issue in the country, killing two birds with one stone.
 Three years ago, at the age of 13, he had built his first assembled computer.
-Ravindra Parab decided to become an e-waste scrap dealer, he could not have imagined that this job would help his son, Jayant, achieve a breakthrough in affordable technology.
+Parab decided to become an e-waste scrap dealer, he could not have imagined that this job would help his son, Jayant achieve a breakthrough in affordable technology.

 1.How did you get the idea of making computers from E-waste at such a young age?

 Owing to high prices, owning a computer is still a distant dream for many.
 But if we address the price point, we could be able to change the situation and realize the dream of making it a household necessity.
-And it is possible.
-We can create computers from e-waste and produce the cheapest of machines.
+It is possible to build computers from e-waste and produce the cheapest of machines.

 2.Who has been your inspiration all along your journey?

 The cause of the work is inspiration for me!
 The E-waste problem and the inaccessibility of the poor people towards these luxury gadgets inspire me a lot.

 3.How did you parents support you devoting more time to this work?
 Did it affect your studies?

 My parents were worried for me at the beginning but then I proved myself and they are proud of me now.
 When it comes to studies it did affect me initially but then I dropped school in ninth standard itself.
 A single paper can’t decide my future.
 I chose this field and gave my entire time to it.

 4.When was the first time you encountered this urge to build up a computer from E waste?